themobidev/visualizer/readme.md

 To run, make sure to have PHP installed.
 Latest versions of PHP come with a built-in runtime webserver.

-a /backend folder has been created to capture the efforts of decoupling the codebase into frontend and backend.
-Also, replacing PHP for NodeJS.

-But, the original code is in /app.
+The original code is in /src.

 After the repository is cloned and PHP is installed:

-`cd /app`
+`cd /src`
 `php -S localhost:9000`

 Navigate to localhost:9000/_builder.html